 This paper has provided significant insights into research on AI adoption and usage in general education in SSA from 2013 to 2023.
 Data mining from databases such as Scopus, Google Scholar, and PubMed was employed to obtain 96 articles on the topic, adhering to the authors' set criteria.
 The review period (2013-2023) represents when authors began publishing on AI technologies in educational institutions.
-The review unveiled AI adoption, acceptance, and usage, threats and risks, and benefits of AI within the sub-Saharan African educational landscape.
+The review examined AI adoption, acceptance, and usage, as well as threats and risks, and the benefits of AI within the SSA educational landscape.